 You may depreciate new buildings, new livestock, and new equipment over the course of several years.
 For example, the farm vehicle tax credit factors in when those car or truck expenses are attributable to work at your business.

 Today is the best time to buy.
-Check out Bobby Ford’s line of Kubota Construction Equipment, and keep browsing the Bobby Ford Tractor and Equipment site for even more deals from Houston’s trusted Kubota Dealer.
+Check out Bobby Ford’s line of Kubota Construction Equipment, and keep browsing the Bobby Ford Tractor and Equipment site for even more deals from the Greater Houston area’s trusted Kubota Dealer.

 Contact us today with your specific needs and questions now!